sevakkalpesh315/CleanCode-Architecture-Demo/README.md

 * Clicking on a summarized cost should display details of town detail That's it.
 For now.
 You are free to download it, modify it, fork it and do anything you want with it.

+# What steps to follow to create clean code?

 # Overview
 ![image](https://imgur.com/3ocpoqW.png)